ars3niy/tdlib-purple/README.md

 Missing features:
 * Sending files other than inline images to group chats
+* Communicating with group chat members who are not in contact list
+* Adding users to group chats and creating invite links
 * Joining public groups/channels
 * Renaming groups/channels
 * Chat topic (= group description)